 Hideous nicknames for your neighbourhood (e.g. Brixton becomes ‘Brikkers’).

-Instagram photos of your neighbourhood.
+Instagram photos of the iconic branding of your neighbourhood.

 Businesses claiming to be ‘improving’ the area.